RES 502 - Research Strategies

 • You must successfully complete all assignments to pass the course.

-A note on generative AI (ChapGPT, Bard, Google Translate, etc.)
+A note on generative AI (ChapGPT, Gemini, Copilot, etc.)

 Artificial intelligence now allows us to have the machine do a lot of our writing for us.
 That may well be useful in some settings, but when you are a student, a large part of your research and writing experience requires you to develop skills.
 Those skills grow when you wrestle through your own research design, do your own searches, develop your own outlines and wrestle through your own writing.
 The more you turn any of these skills over to AI, the less likely it is that you will develop them for yourself.
 That is why we encourage minimal use of AI when you are in a learning task such as research or writing.

 AI can be deceptive in its abilities.
-ChatGPT, for example, regularly invents citations to articles or books that don't exist.
-It also invents information if it does not have needed information at hand.
+ChatGPT or Copilot, for example, regularly invent citations to articles or books that don't exist.
+They also invent information if they don't have needed information at hand.
 Thus, if you are using AI in your work, you will need to check what it produces very carefully.

 In any assignment you submit, you must report any use of an AI tool, explaining what you used and how you used it.
 Think of such AI as a co-author that must be reported.
 But keep AI use to a minimum while you are in the learning experience of research and writing.